mojtabagherian/TranSuite/README.md

 Modified by:
-- Mojtaba Bagherian
+- Mojtaba Bagherian, The University of Western Australia
-- James Lloyd
+- James Lloyd, The University of Western Australia

 ----------------------------
 Overview of Features
 ----------------------------
 This modified TranSuite builds upon the original TranSuite software with the following changes:

-### Bug Fixes
+### workaround
-- **Chimeric Gene Handling**: Fixed an issue with the `--chimeric` parameter encountered when using the Araport 11 gtf file handling across FindLorf and TransFeat modules.
-The parameter is now consistently handled with a default value of `None`, preventing AttributeError exceptions when the parameter is not provided.
+- **Chimeric Gene Handling**: Encountered error when using the Araport11 GTF as input file regarding the --chimeric parameter encountered across FindLorf and TransFeat modules.
+The parameter is now consistently handled with a default value of None, preventing AttributeError exceptions when the parameter is not provided.
 This ensures more robust processing of chimeric genes across all TranSuite modules.

 ## Modified Splice Junction Analysis
-Precise measurements of splice junction distances are essential for understanding nonsense-mediated decay (NMD) mechanisms and transcript regulation.
-These calculations measure exonic distances between stop codons and splice junctions to predict the fate of transcripts.
+Precise measurements of splice junction distances and 3' UTR lengths are useful in studying nonsense-mediated mRNA decay (NMD).
+These calculations measure exonic distances between stop codons and splice junctions to aid in the prediction of transcript fate.

 ### Core Functions